FloAppsLtd/Documents/SecurityPolicy.md

 ### Vulnerability scanners

-We use two vulnerability scanners:

-1. [Detectify](https://detectify.com/) runs automated vulnerability tests once a week.
-1. [Intruder](https://www.intruder.io/) runs a full scan once a month and ad hoc tests whenever new threats emerge.
+[Intruder](https://www.intruder.io/) runs a full scan once a week and ad hoc tests whenever new threats emerge.

 ## Third-party integrations

-We use 2FA authentication for all logins into third-party services.
+We use 2FA authentication for logins into third-party services whenever possible.

 ### Bank transactions